Search icon

 • Lastly, the airbag deflates automatically after deployment.

 The airbag deployment speed is rapid.
 Accidents are unpredictable; a collision can happen at any moment.
 Hence, the reaction time is crucial for any safety equipment.
 So, how fast does an airbag deploy?
 The answer is very fast!
-The airbags deploy in around 55 milliseconds, and that’s the time you take to blink your eyes!
-So, the system is very effective dues to its super quick reaction time.
+The airbags deploy in around 55 milliseconds, and that’s the time you to blink your eyes!
+So, the system is very effective due to its super quick reaction time.

-What is the importance of airbags in cars?
+What is the Importance of Airbags in Cars?

-As mentioned earlier, an airbag is one of the essential passive features of a car.
+As mentioned earlier, a car airbag is one of the essential passive features of a car.
 That's the reason all modern cars come equipped with airbags as standard.
 Without airbags, the occupants may suffer serious injuries in the event of a severe collision.
 Without any cushion, the passenger's head, neck, knees, etc., may collide with the car's interior.
 Such injuries can be fatal.

 So, airbags play an important role in minimising injuries.
 They act as a cushion and soften the blow experienced by the passengers during a collision.
 However, the airbags are of no use if the occupants are not using the seatbelts.
 That's because the airbag is also part of the restraint system, and they work in sync with the seatbelts.

-Sometimes the airbags can also hurt you if you have not fastened the seatbelts.
+Sometimes the airbags can also hurt you if you have not fastened the seatbelt.
 Remember that the airbag deploys with an explosion, and if you are thrown uncontrollably from your seat, the force of airbag deployment may injure you.
 Hence, seatbelts are also as important as airbags in a car.

-Pros and cons of airbags in cars
+Pros and Cons of Airbags in Cars

 In this section, let’s look at some of the advantages and disadvantages of car airbags.

-Pros of airbags in cars
+Pros of Airbags in Cars

-Below are the merits of car airbags.
+Below are the merits of car airbags:

 • The airbags increase the cushioning around the driver/passenger's head, neck and spine in case of a severe collision.